CS-3450-Group-13/frappy/docs/requirement_definition.md

    1. All Users must have access to customer features
    2. Customer must have an account with money they can use to spend
       1. Customer should have the ability to add as much money as needed to their account
-   3. The Customer should have a favorite drink option based on past orders
-   4. Customer must be updated on order status while order is pending
+   3. Customer must be updated on order status while order is pending
-   5. Customer could have the option to order online
+   4. Customer could have the option to order online
       1. The system must put their order in the queue for the Baristas
       2. Before order page is accessible, the system must check customer account balance to make sure they do not have a negative tab.
          1. If they have a negative tab, the system must not display the order page.